1 Introduction

 5.1 Spatio-temporal imputation

-The aggregated spacetime data cube contains 39% missingness (see Figure 2).
-The spatio-temporal imputation algorithm described in the methods section was carried out on the original data set successfully, and a complete non-empty data set was obtained after two imputation cycles.
+The aggregated space-time data cube contains 39% missingness (see Figure 2).
+The spatio-temporal imputation algorithm described in the methods section was carried out on the original dataset successfully, and a complete non-empty dataset was obtained after two imputation cycles.

 To evaluate the imputation’s effectiveness, Figure 3 displays the distribution between the original and imputed datasets for comparison, and reports the Kolmogorov-Smirnov test of the difference.
 Here, large p-values are interpreted as an inability to reject the null hypothesis of no significant differences between the original and imputed datasets.
 For the continuous variables baths, beds, and built-up area, we see that the imputed values form a distribution that is similar to the original.
 The land size variable however shows some notable differences.
 The discrepancy likely stems from the high variability in land size not adequately accounted for by property type during imputation, as evidenced by an increase in 1-2 acre properties in the imputed data distribution seen in Figure 3.